tencentyun/intlcloud-documents/yehe_doc/视频服务/腾讯特效SDK/SDK 集成指引/一分钟集成直播/iOS_intl_en.md

-## Preparations for Integration
+## Directions

-1. Download and unzip the [demo package](https://mediacloud-76607.gzc.vod.tencent-cloud.com/TencentEffect/iOS/2.4.1vcube/MLVB-API-Example.zip).
+1. Download and unzip the [demo package](https://intl.cloud.tencent.com/document/product/1143/45374).
 2. Import the xMagic module (`bundle`, `XmagicIconRes`, and `Xmagic` folders) from the demo project into your actual project.
 3. Import `libpag.framework`, `Masonry.framework`, `XMagic.framework`, and `YTCommonXMagic.framework` in the SDK directory.
 4. For the framework signature, select **General** and set **Masonry.framework** and **libpag.framework** to **Embed & Sign**.